 Just because something is old fashioned, doesn’t mean it’s not still great!
 Soft Boiled Eggs for breakfast is a timeless classic!
+These are what I crave for breakfast on cold, winter mornings!

 I have to be truthful, Dear Reader.
 I have not prepared soft boiled eggs in a very long time.
 If I were to make an educated guess, I would have to say that it’s been at least twenty years since I’ve timed an boiled egg so perfectly and precisely.